-Animations allow you enhance the viewer’s experience and bring your presentation to life.
-Use animations to make your information stand out and stay memorable.
+Animations in Prezi allow you to enhance the viewer’s experience and bring your presentation to life.
+They're also a great way to make your information stand out and stay memorable.
+Animate away!

 Overview of animation sidebar